Crafity/crafity-config/README.md

     }

 Save this configuration to a file called **config.json** and place it in the root of your application.
-Of course another name and path can be used as well, but that needs to be specified explicitly (see API section).
+Of course another name and path can be used as well, but that needs to be specified explicitly (see [The API][#the-api] section).

 ##The code
 To load the config.json data use the following JS code.